jasjeetsuri/B2C-IEF-Custom-Policies/LocalAccounts - Seamless account migration/README.md

 If the `extension_requiresMigration` value is not `false` (default), then `AAD-FlipMigratedFlag` Technical Profile will execute.
 This will change extension_requiresMigration to `false`.
 Finally the password is written as normal via the `AAD-UserWritePasswordUsingObjectId` Technical Profile.

 ## Upload the policy to your tenant
-1. In the [Azure portal](https://portal.azure.com), switch into the [context of your Azure AD B2C tenant](active-directory-b2c-navigate-to-b2c-context), and click on  **Azure AD B2C**.
+1. In the [Azure portal](https://portal.azure.com), switch into the context of your Azure AD B2C tenant, and click on the  **Azure AD B2C** blade.
 2. Select **Identity Experience Framework**.
 3. Click on **All Policies**.
 4. Select **Upload Policy**
 5. Check **Overwrite the policy if it exists** box.
-6.  **Upload** TrustFrameworkExtensions.xml and ensure that it does not fail the validation
+6.  **Upload** SeamlessMigration_TrustFrameworkBase.xml and ensure that it does not fail the validation
-7. Repeat last step and upload the SignUpOrSignIn.xml
+7. Repeat last step to upload the SeamlessMigration_TrustFrameworkExtensions.xml, SeamlessMigration_SignUpOrSignin.xml and SeamlessMigration_PasswordReset.xml policy files.

 ### Test the custom policy by using Run Now
 1. Open **Azure AD B2C Settings** and go to **Identity Experience Framework**.